WZRD (band): 2013–present: Production work

-On July 2, 2013 Cudi liberated a new song titled "Going to the Ceremony", via his SoundCloud account.
+On July 2, 2013, Cudi liberated a new song titled "Going to the Ceremony", via his SoundCloud account.
 The song was released with the tag, "produced by WZRD", which confirms the guitars and drums in this track are most likely played by Cudi and Dot.
 Cudi later revealed the track is for his EP Satellite Flight: The Journey to Mother Moon, which would feature more production from WZRD.
 On September 4, 2013, King Chip released his 44108 mixtape, which included the song "Vortex", featuring Kid Cudi and Pusha T; WZRD were credited as the song's producers.

+In 2015, Cudi announced that while he was recording Speedin' Bullet 2 Heaven, he also recorded sessions for an upcoming WZRD album and recorded only one song from the album, which was titled "Drug on my Brain" with rappers King Chip and Rick Ross.

 On April 24, 2020, Cudi revealed that he is still working on new music for a future WZRD release, joking that "we take a decade off between albums."
-On August 20, 2022, when asked by a fan on Twitter if he had any desire to record another rock music album, Cudi responded “[probably] not”.
-However in December 2022, Cudi stated on Twitter that another WZRD album is still possible.
+On August 20, 2022, when asked by a fan on Twitter if he had any desire to record another rock music album, Cudi responded "[probably] not".
+However, in December 2022, Cudi stated on Twitter that another WZRD album is still possible.